oblinger/HookAnchorApp/T/Career/NextJob/NJ/NJ Rewrite.md

 Startup CTO experience built 40+ person Phd orgs & managing hundreds of Mill Looking for hands on role applying gen AI to XXXXX

 ## PYRAMID

-A proven PhD/CTO whose built multiple 50+ person orgs, funded hundreds of millions in AI Research at Darpa, exited three companies and brought multiple products to market.
-Looking for a hands-on role leading generative-AI-based innovation.
+A proven AI PhD/CTO: built multiple 50+ person orgs, funded hundreds of millions in research at DARPA, exited three companies and brought many products to market worth billions.
+Looking for a hands-on role leading generative, AI-based innovation.

+My sweet-spot is bridging world-leading R&D into rapid productization.

 #### PhD/CTO
-- PhD in a top Engineering School: Illinois (UIUC)
+- PhD in AI/ML from a top engineering school: Illinois (UIUC)
-- CTO for 5 companies: 3 exits, 2 continuing
+- CTO for 5 companies: with 3 exits, and 2 continuing
 - ???
-XXXX papers at tier I conferences and journals
+XXXX papers at tier 1 conferences and journals
 - XXXX filed patents.

-### Built Multiple Orgs
+### Built Multiple Engineering Orgs
-- Aeolus: 60+ Eng (40 having PhDs)
+- Aeolus: 60+ Eng (40+ having PhDs)
-- AF: 50 person team 30+ eng
+- AF: ~50 person team with 30+ eng
 - DARPA: 5 orgs spanning 500+ faculty and researchers.   ??? numbers
-- Martian 13 person team
+- Martian Robots 13 person team

 ### Funded/Lead Hundreds of Millions in Research
+- Funded over $200 in AI Research as a PM at DARPA
+- Created and lead Machine Reading and Bootstrapped Learning programs.
+- Lead the Transfer Learning program

 ### Exited Three Companies
+- Analytics Fire -> Rzero
 - Martian Robots -> Aeolus
-- Analytics Fire -> Rzero
 - PayByGroup -> FEVO

-### Brought Multiple Products To Market
+### Brought Multiple Products To Market Totaling More Than $3B In Value
+- Soup-to-nuts our team developed the SW and Firmware for Envoy, Oasis, and TMAC.
+Together these represent more than $3B in hardware.

 - SV Hoops - $300K/ARR
-- Aeolus Aeo -
+- Aeolus Aeo - Eldercare robot
 - Instant Design -
 - Envoy - Residential hub for Enphase inverter-based systems
 - Oasis - Powerplant Controllers